CalCOFI/rCRUX/README.md

 # Output .csv files are automatically created at this path based on the arguments passed to get_blast_seeds
-# Note that using default parameters only 1948 hits are returned from NCBI's primer blast.
-Modifying defaults can increase the number of returns by orders of magnitude, see below.
+# Note that using default parameters only 1047 hits are returned from NCBI's primer blast.
+# Modifying defaults can* increase the number of returns by orders of magnitude, see below. *sequence availability for a given taxid is a limiting factor.
 ```

 **rcrux_blast**